Fighting phragmites — Ontario’s worst invasive species

 In 2017, the Nature Conservancy of Canada (NCC) hired its first ever invasive species program director for Ontario.
 This positioned NCC to substantially ramp up tackling the spread of what has been called Canada’s worst invasive plant, using an impressive variety of tools and techniques.

 In a joint initiative with the Ministry of Natural Resources and Forestry, NCC has been combating this alien invader in the wetlands of Lake Erie in the Long Point region.
-In these areas — once home to countless waterfowl, species at risk and other wetland-dependent plants and animals — the infestation is so advanced that the only method to successfully restore this damaged habitat involves the use of a water-safe, Health Canada and EPA-approved herbicide imported from the USA.
+In these areas — once home to countless waterfowl, species at risk and other wetland-dependent plants and animals — the infestation is so advanced that the only method to successfully restore this damaged habitat involves the use of a Health Canada and EPA-approved herbicide imported from the USA.

 Tightly controlled and monitored by Health Canada’s Pest Management Regulatory Agency and the Ontario Ministry of Environment, Conservation and Parks, this treatment is used in emergency situations where phragmites has altered the environment so much that virtually nothing can live there.
 Similar programs have been used on the American side of the Great Lakes with resounding success.
 Extensive monitoring of plant, animal and insect populations, as well as water quality testing, is conducted before and after the product is used to ensure the environment and water supply remain safe.